ByAliaksandr/web-coding-challenge/README.md

 The project contains to 2 pages: `signupForm` page and dummy `home` page; 1 `signup` service to sign up; 1 `shouldNotMatch` custom form validator.
 All components & services are covered by unit tests.
 The `signupForm` page is covered by e2e tests.

+The `signupForm` page improvements:

+- The page should be a container for subcomponents.
+So we can split it into 'header' component and only 'form' component.

 Tests improvements:

 - `shouldNotMatch` validator unit tests must be extended to cover more scenarios.